ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 ## State

 - Both frontend and database contain the latest and complete state.
-- The backend is state-less, all state is in the database or in the token.
+- The backend is state-less, all state is in the database or in the auth token.
-- The frontend has structured state per layer.
+- The frontends map editor has structured state per layer.

 [See also frontend state management](../decisions/frontend_state_management.md) for which libraries are being used.